Colored Bosonic Models and Matrix Coefficients

-\begin{proof}[Proof (part 1)] For the $P$-system, this is due to Korff~{\cite{KorffVerlinde}}, and for the $R$-system, we will give a new proof in Section~\ref{sec:local_lifting}.
-Here we will show how the evaluation of the $P$-model is equivalent to the evaluation of the $R$-model, so that there are two proofs of both facts.
-This equivalence may be seen by comparing the \textit{column transfer matrices}, which we define as follows.
+\begin{proof} This will be proved by comparing the \textit{column transfer matrices}, which we define as follows.
 Let $0\leqslant j \leqslant N$, and let $m=m_j$ be the number of entries in $\lambda$ that are equal to $j$.
 Let

 Now let us consider the contributions $C^P_m(\delta,\varepsilon)$ $C^R_m(\delta,\varepsilon)$ of the vertices in the $j$-th column of a state $\mathfrak{s}$ of the model having spins $\delta_i$ to the left of the vertices and $\varepsilon_i$ to the right.
 (With $m$ fixed we may regard $C^P_m$ or $C^R_m$ as a matrix with indices $\delta,\varepsilon$, and these are the column transfer matrices.)
 These values are zero unless the number of $\varepsilon_i$ that are equal to $\minus$ exceeds the number of $\delta_i$ that are equal to $\minus$ by exactly $m$.
 From Figure~\ref{fig:uncolored_weights} it is easy to see that if this is true, then